Enhancing the digital payment ecosystem

 Progress

-• CoNUA analysis results presented at stakeholder workshop in Khartoum in May 2022, together with analysis of the financial service provider mapping, key barriers and opportunities for both supply and demand market actors and revenue potential
+• SIA completed their analysis of the CoNUA and presented the results during a workshop with stakeholders in May The presentation also covered the financial service provider mapping, analysis of key barriers and opportunities for both supply and demand market actors and the revenue potential.

-• Final report with the financial service provider mapping and revenue analysis publish
+• A final report with the financial service provider mapping and revenue analysis was published on the FSD Africa website